 Trying to figure out how to make your hair stronger?
 If you have thin hair or fragile hair, wanting stronger hair might be a big issue for you, especially if your hair breaks or splits easily.
 Making hair stronger can take a little trial and error, and product cocktailing, but it’s definitely worth the effort.
 However, according to Unilever’s Leon Van-Gorkom, “Making hair stronger is not necessarily repairing the internal and external structure of hair.
 It will still be susceptible to damage.”
 What we can do, though, is incorporate small changes to better treat and take care of our hair.
-Your hair’s porosity can give you beautiful hair, or frizzy hair.
 Read on check out some of our tips on how to make your hair stronger:

 Hair Porosity: How Does it Affect Your Hair?

 What is porosity?
 It’s how your hair absorbs moisture.
 There’s low, normal, and high porosity.
 If you could figure out if you had low, high or normal porosity hair so you can curate your own hair care regimen based on your hair type, how to keep your hair healthy—or in this case, porosity—you would.
 After all, the better you take care of your hair, the happier it will be.
 Happy hair is beautiful hair.
 Happy hair is healthy hair.

 Remember those cool hands-on science projects we all loved back in High School?
 Well, get ready because we have a little project for you.
 It’s fun, we promise!